developer-portal/content/tech/languages/python/python-installation.md

 ## PyPy

 Fedora also includes PyPy, a significantly faster (under most circumstances), JIT enabled, Python interpreter.
-It is not 100% compatible with CPython, so some modules may not work.
+It is not 100% compatible with CPython, so some modules might not work.

 You can install PyPy with: